+A common Intern Problem is asking questions.
 Your biggest hesitation lies in asking questions.
-What if asking question will create an impression that you don’t know anything?
+What if asking questions will create an impression that you don’t know anything?

-Here comes your another challenge.
+Here comes another challenge.
 Often your supervisor may perceive that either you know everything about a particular task or you don’t know anything at all since you’re a newbie.